alex-mazzariol/com.wikispaces.es1011.gamemenu/README.md

 # GameMenu
-This is an Android application aimed at beautifying the experience of an american bar customer.
+This is an Android application aimed at improving the experience of an american bar customer.

 ##The project
-This software is developed as an UNIPD project for the Embedded Systems course.
+This software is developed as an UNIPD project for the Embedded Systems course (a.y.
+2010/2011).
 Main page of the course is at http://es1011.wikispaces.com/

 ##Usage
 This repository has been uploaded using Eclipse with the Egit plugin.